Metaplectic transformations and finite group actions on noncommutative tori: Projective modules over noncommutative tori

-\end{thm} Let $\mathcal{E}$ be the completion of $\mathcal{E}^\infty$ with respect to the inner products given above.
-Now $\mathcal{E}$ becomes a right projective $A$-module which is also finitely generated (see the discussion above proposition 4.6 of \cite{ELPW}).
-When $q=0$, we call the corresponding projective module {\it Bott class}.
-Note that this class appears only for even dimensional tori.
+\end{thm} Let $\mathcal{E}$ be the completion of $\mathcal{E}^\infty$ with respect to the $C^*$-valued inner products given above.
+Now $\mathcal{E}$ becomes a right projective $A$-module which is also finitely generated (see the discussion preceding Proposition 4.6 of \cite{ELPW}).
+The projective module corresponding to $q=0$ is called the {\it Bott class}.
+Note that this Bott class appears only for even dimensional tori.